kyoheiu/leaf/README.md

 ## Deploy

-1. Before you start using this app, you have to initialize the sqlite database.
+1. To get started, you have to initialize the sqlite database and create an empty directory.

 ```sh
 # pwd: /path/to/databases